-Rangers slugger Joey Gallo leaves game with oblique injury
+Rangers slugger Gallo leaves game with oblique injury

 ARLINGTON, Texas (AP) — Joey Gallo left the Texas Rangers’ game against the Kansas City Royals in the fifth inning Saturday with tightness in his left oblique.

 Gallo, who homered earlier in the game, was pulled after visiting with manager Chris Woodward and trainer Matt Lucero while batting with a 3-2 count.
 He initially felt the injury in the outfield and then again on a check swing during that plate appearance.
-Gallo will undergo treatment and further evaluation.
+He had an MRI and passed some strength tests after the game.

+“If there’s something in there, we’ll find out,” Woodward said.
+“I guess we’ll plan accordingly after that.”

 Gallo hit his 17th home run of the season, tying him for the American League lead, in the fourth inning.